datacarpentry/sql-socialsci/episodes/09-joins.md

 to be unique.
 This is why in the results of our previous query there are two entries with Id 111.
 In the second table there are two records with Id 111 and so the record from the first table gets combined with both the records in the second table and two records are output.

 Because every Farm grows some crops, there will be at least one record for each Id output.
-I for whatever reasonn the was a Farm with no crops then thare wou;ld be no record output for that Farm Id.
+I for whatever reason the was a Farm with no crops then there would be no record output for that Farm Id.
 Similarly if there was an entry in the Crops table with an Id which didn't match any of the Ids in the Farms table, then it would not be output.
 There is only an output record when the two columns have matching values.